daviddwlee84/LLM-API-Agent/README.md

-# LLM-API-Agent
+# LLM API Agent

-Creating tools for LLM so it can call API by itself and finish complex tasks
+Creating tools for LLM so it can call API by itself and finish complex tasks.

+Good example of how to play with Agents, Tools, etc.

 ## Getting Started